DENTSPLY SIRONA (NASDAQ:XRAY) Updates FY 2022 Earnings Guidance

-DENTSPLY SIRONA (NASDAQ:XRAY – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $3.050-$3.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.19.
+DENTSPLY SIRONA (NASDAQ:XRAY – Get Rating) updated its FY 2022 earnings guidance on Monday.
+The company provided EPS guidance of $3.050-$3.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.19.
 The company issued revenue guidance of $4.30 billion-$4.40 billion, compared to the consensus revenue estimate of $4.48 billion.

-DENTSPLY SIRONA (NASDAQ:XRAY – Get Rating) last released its earnings results on Sunday, February 27th.
-The medical instruments supplier reported $0.76 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.79 by ($0.03).
-The firm had revenue of $1.09 billion during the quarter, compared to analysts’ expectations of $1.13 billion.
-DENTSPLY SIRONA had a return on equity of 13.05% and a net margin of 9.85%.
-The company’s revenue was up .6% compared to the same quarter last year.
-During the same period in the prior year, the company posted $0.87 earnings per share.
-Analysts expect that DENTSPLY SIRONA will post 2.89 earnings per share for the current fiscal year.

-XRAY has been the subject of several analyst reports.
-Robert W. Baird reduced their target price on shares of DENTSPLY SIRONA from $78.00 to $67.00 and set an outperform rating for the company in a report on Friday, February 18th.
-HC Wainwright reduced their target price on shares of DENTSPLY SIRONA from $66.00 to $58.00 in a report on Tuesday, March 1st.
-Morgan Stanley initiated coverage on shares of DENTSPLY SIRONA in a report on Monday, January 31st.
-They issued an overweight rating and a $62.00 target price for the company.
-The Goldman Sachs Group reduced their target price on shares of DENTSPLY SIRONA from $66.00 to $59.00 and set a neutral rating for the company in a report on Tuesday, March 1st.
-Finally, Credit Suisse Group cut their price objective on shares of DENTSPLY SIRONA from $68.00 to $67.00 and set an outperform rating for the company in a report on Tuesday, March 1st.
-Two research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of Buy and an average price target of $66.00.
+Several equities analysts have commented on the stock.
+Barrington Research dropped their target price on shares of DENTSPLY SIRONA from $79.00 to $72.00 in a research report on Tuesday, March 1st.
+Morgan Stanley assumed coverage on shares of DENTSPLY SIRONA in a research report on Monday, January 31st.
+They set an overweight rating and a $62.00 target price on the stock.
+The Goldman Sachs Group dropped their target price on shares of DENTSPLY SIRONA from $66.00 to $59.00 and set a neutral rating on the stock in a research report on Tuesday, March 1st.
+Credit Suisse Group dropped their target price on shares of DENTSPLY SIRONA from $68.00 to $67.00 and set an outperform rating on the stock in a research report on Tuesday, March 1st.
+Finally, Robert W. Baird lowered their price target on shares of DENTSPLY SIRONA from $78.00 to $67.00 and set an outperform rating on the stock in a report on Friday, February 18th.
+Two analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat.com, DENTSPLY SIRONA currently has an average rating of Buy and a consensus price target of $66.00.

 Dentsply Sirona, Inc engages in the design, manufacture, sales and distribution of professional dental products and technologies.
 It operates through the following segments: Technologies and Equipment and Consumables.
 The Technologies and Equipment segments comprises dental technology, equipment and healthcare consumable products such as dental implants, laboratory dental products, computer-aided design and computer-aided manufacturing systems, imaging systems, treatment centers and consumable medical device products.